ONSdigital/ras-frontstage/frontstage/routes.md

 * The `thread-id` is the ID of the conversation between the respondent and the internal user.

 `secure-message/threads`
-* This endpoint will display the list of conversations that the user currently has.
+* GET request to this endpoint will display the list of conversations that the user currently has.

 ---